 Each Plan Has Advantages and Disadvantages

-Both retirement plans have advantages and disadvantages.
-The plan that's best for you (i.e., the one that will provide the highest income at retirement) will depend on your personal situation.
+Both Florida Retirement System (FRS) retirement plans have advantages and disadvantages.
+The plan that's best for you will depend on your personal situation.
 Following are some pros and cons to consider for each plan.

-The FRS Investment Plan
+The Investment Plan